 Anyway, Man of Many was entered into a number of categories for the role we play in the Aussie publishing landscape and it’s safe to say we brought home the bacon.
 In the first of a two-night event, Man of Many won Newsletter of the Year, Salesperson of the Year (good onya Tim), Brand of the Year and Consumer publication of the year.

 It’s a real honour and an achievement for the small team that really wouldn’t be possible without our reader’s support.
 Thanks for always tuning in!

 Gladys Berejiklian Marks NSW’s Way Out of Lockdown

 Unless you’ve been living under a rock, and we wouldn’t blame you, you will have seen that NSW Premier, Gladys Berejiklian outlined the way out of lockdown yesterday for the state’s residents.

 With the primary target being 70% of the state with a double dose vaccination, we can expect to be out of lockdown sometime in October.
 It’s great news and particularly poignant on RU OK?
 Day which shone a light on just how difficult the lockdown has been on the mental health of the population.
 Pubs, gyms and workplaces are among the first of the places open whilst only having to submit to density restrictions.

 It’s important to note that these restrictions will only be allowed to those who are vaccinated.
 So, unless you’re still believing that dude on Reddit who told you that the vaccine turned him into a zombie, it’s time to really wise up and get the jab.
 If only to allow us to get back to the pub.

-For a full report on the roadmap out of lockdown head over to our article on it.
+For a full report on the PSA: The NSW Government Just Revealed What We Need to Do to Get Pubs Open head over to our article on it.